sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 In this way, options are less about predicting tomorrow and more about pressuring today.

-They bend the market’s spine, sometimes to breaking.
+They bend the market's spine, sometimes to breaking.

 ## ETFs: The Derivative in Disguise